sbleos/sbleos.github.io/README.md

 Redux is a "a predictable state container for JS apps", and `react-redux` is basically Redux for React.

 So how does Redux work?
-An important concept in programming, especially web development, is "seperation of concerns".
+An important concept in programming, especially web development, is "separation of concerns".
 We like to generally keep data manipulation and state management outside of the component, and solely use the component for rendering.

-Redux has a central data store for the application where all components can retreive the state.
-For example, instead of connecting too Firebase Auth in a top-level component, such as App.js, and passing it all the way down to two unrelated components, those two components can subscribe to the the Redux store and retreive the state itself.
+Redux has a central data store for the application where all components can retrieve the state.
+For example, instead of connecting too Firebase Auth in a top-level component, such as App.js, and passing it all the way down to two unrelated components, those two components can subscribe to the the Redux store and retrieve the state itself.
 The first step is for a component to subscribe to changes, which is sent to the component as props from `mapStateToProps`.
 An example of this is reading the events and rendering them in a component.
 If we want to change the state, such as adding or deleting an event, the component can dispatch an action (this is also passed to the component as props in `mapDispatchToProps`).
 This action (and the optional payload) is manipulated in the action creator and then passed to the reducer, which updates the central state.

 ##### [Redux Thunk](https://github.com/reduxjs/redux-thunk)